Professor of Ecology and Evolution

 Victoria is from Argentina and joined the lab as a postdoctoral scholar in 2016.
 She received her Phd in Physics from the university of Buenos Aires, where she developed a non-linear stochastic model for the population dynamics of the mosquito Aedes aegypti, one of the main vectors of Dengue.
 She also conducted research in the Biology of Integrative Systems Lab at Leloir Institute Foundation, where she developed and analyzed prioritization methods for complex networks of biological origin.
 She is currently seeking to understand how spatial heterogeneity, population density, and socioeconomic disparity affect the transmission of vector-borne diseases in cities.
 She is developing stochastic transmission models that incorporate different assumptions on the effects of human and vector distributions and mobility.
 She is a physicist who is curious about complex systems, and their application to mathematical models to biology and social sciences.
 She enjoys exploring the outdoors and traveling.

-Rahul is a third-year graduate student in the Department of Ecology and Evolution.
+Rahul is a fifth-year PhD student in the Department of Ecology and Evolution.
 His research focuses on understanding the effects of climate, immunity, and human movement on the transmission of new dengue serotypes in urban environments.
 He received a B.S.E. in Electrical Engineering from Princeton University in 2015.
 During his previous undergraduate work, he used mathematical models of disease transmission to compare how routine vaccination with candidate universal influenza vaccines might compare against conventional strain-matched vaccines in their effect on seasonal epidemic and pandemic sizes as well as antigenic evolution.
 More broadly, Rahul is interested in learning more about how human populations interact with rapidly evolving pathogens and the intersection between engineering, biology, and public policy.

 Collaborators and previous lab members